How Long Should an Abstract be?

 - Extract the objectives from the paper’s introduction and conclusion from the discussion.

-- Highlight the information from the methodology section and make sure to be relevant.
+- Highlight the information from the methodology section and make sure it is relevant.

 - Bracket the findings from the result section.